 To lead Tates research in this complex region, we have created two new roles.
 Dr Sook-Kyung Lee, previously the Exhibition and Displays Curator at Tate Liverpool is the Centres Research Curator.
 She curated the Nam June Paik exhibition in Liverpool in 2010–11 and is currently engaged in research on late twentieth-century Korean and Japanese art.
 The Centres Project Manager is Dr Voon Pow Bartlett, an academic with a teaching, writing and curating background.

-The team will schedule a programme of discussion, research and dissemination to promulgate new interchanges between external, researchers – particularly internationally based researchers from the Asia-Pacific region – and Tates own curatorial and research staff, in the form of seminars and conferences and through the writing and publishing of peer-reviewed papers.
-We will also be looking to appoint researchers as doctoral students and as post-doctoral and visiting fellows, who will be scholars with the appropriate academic background, linguistic skills and experience to develop their own research projects.
+There is a programme of discussion, research and dissemination to promulgate new interchanges between external researchers – particularly internationally based researchers from the Asia-Pacific region – and Tates own curatorial and research staff, in the form of seminars and conferences and through the writing and publishing of peer-reviewed papers.
+We have also appointed two researchers, Dr. Monica Merlin and Dr. Majella Munro, to develop appropriate research projects.

 The Centres objectives are to:

-The Research Centre will offer a portfolio of research opportunities to scholars interested in working on topics relating to the recent art of the Asia-Pacific region.
-Individuals engaged in the program will be able to access information relating to works in the Tate collection as well as draw on the resources of the Tate Library and Archive.
+The Research Centre offers a portfolio of research opportunities to scholars interested in working on topics relating to the recent art of the Asia-Pacific region.
+Individuals engaged in the programme are able to access information relating to works in the Tate collection as well as draw on the resources of the Tate Library and Archive.

 Exhibitions and Gallery Displays

-In addition, the Research Centre will actively support the scholarly production of knowledge about modern and contemporary Asia-Pacific art, particularly in relation to Tates gallery display and exhibition programmes, especially those at Tate Modern and Tate Liverpool.
+In addition, the Research Centre actively supports the scholarly production of knowledge about modern and contemporary Asia-Pacific art, particularly in relation to Tates gallery display and exhibition programmes, especially those at Tate Modern and Tate Liverpool.

 Programme and events

-The Centre will initiate a dynamic series of events to help academics, students and scholarly organisations engage with the most pressing and significant issues that are informing and affecting the development of modern and contemporary art and culture in the Asia-Pacific region.
-It will seek to stimulate debate and exchanges across the field.
+The Centre runs a dynamic series of events to help academics, students and scholarly organisations engage with the most pressing and significant issues that are informing and affecting the development of modern and contemporary art and culture in the Asia-Pacific region.
+It seeks to stimulate debate and exchanges across the field.
 It welcomes proposals for new projects and events.